httpwg/wg-materials/interim.md

 Mark: asked TLS WG to work on mechanism to upgrade within TLS which may or may not look like NPN.
 Have pinged for status but not heard back.

-Eliot: see no reason why to normatively block on that which you are in the draft
+Eliot Lear: see no reason why to normatively block on that which you are in the draft

 Martin: that can be removed if you want to weasel around it.